Junyuxue/Junyuxue.github.io/_pages/about.md

 News
 ------
-- 10/2024, we won the Best Paper Award in IEEE SustainCom 2024.[[link]](http://junyuxue.github.io/files/Sustaincom24BestPaperAward.pdf)
+- 10/2024, we won the Best Paper Award in IEEE SustainCom 2024.[[link](http://junyuxue.github.io/files/Sustaincom24BestPaperAward.pdf)]
-- 09/2024, One paper was accepted by IEEE SustainCom 2024.
+- 09/2024, one paper was accepted by IEEE SustainCom 2024.
 <!-- - <div style="display: flex; justify-content: space-between;">
     <span>One paper was accepted by IEEE SustainCom 2024. </span>
     <span>Sep.
 2024</span>